jon-harper/OmniBox/docs/assembly_v2/hsi_front.md

 The front of the Main Body has eight (8) inserts, with four (4) canted at an angle for the display.

+These instructions are the same for both HSI versions of the front Main Body.

 !!! note
     The display screen is at a **50 degree** angle, not 45.
 The [:material-git: practice block][git_hsi_practice] has six holes at this angle for practice purposes.